 5. Blanket and Pillow

-“A plush huggable pillow.” — Betty S.
+“A plush huggable pillow and a huge blanket for a healthy sleep” — Betty S.

 6. Personal Clothing Items